Print to a .pdf file, plot file (.plt) or printer

 Printers are often unable to print on the full area of a sheet, and leave borders.
 The printable area is determined for the selected printer when the option Printer or Plot file is selected.
-For .pdf files, the printer is not known so the output is sized to the full sheet.
+In the case of creating a .pdf file, the printer is not known so the output is sized to the full sheet.
 However, when printing a .pdf , the same problem exists and the drawing content is fitted to the printable area of whatever printer is being used.
-The printable area is shown with white background and the non-printable border is shaded gray in the image below.
+The printable area is show with white background and the non-printable border is shaded gray in the image below.

 The Auto setting means that the orientation that wastes least space is selected automatically.

-Select a rectangular area from an open drawing to only show and print that area.
+Select area Select a rectangular area from the drawing preview and only print that area.
 This option only works when you have a drawing open.

 All settings in the dialog box also work when this option is selected, and you can change the orientation, line thicknesses, and paper size, for example.

-When you have selected an area with Select area , the Show entire drawing button is displayed, and you can use it to show the entire drawing in the preview again.
+Show entire drawing When you have selected an area with Select area , the Show entire drawing button is displayed, and you can use it to show the entire drawing preview again.

-- Go to the Line properties tab to map colors to line thicknesses (pen numbers) and set the printout colors:
+- Go to the Line thickness tab to map drawing colors to line thicknesses (pen numbers) and set the printout colors:

-Enter the line thickness for each color in the boxes.
+Option Description Line thickness Enter the line thickness for each color row in the boxes.